As your Amazon business starts to grow, you might be thinking about adding a second store front.

 - Order Defect Rate less than 1%

-Opening a Second Storefront
+How to Open a Second Amazon Storefront

 The actual process to apply for a second storefront is pretty straightforward.
 You can apply for an exception to Amazon’s policy from the bottom of any page in your seller account.
 Click “Contact Seller Support,” select your account, then select “Other Account Issues.”